 New varieties of well-known garden plants are not unusual, and almost every year many new plants are released.
 But something as special as the Phantom Hydrangea comes along very rarely.
-This plant is a modern replacement for the traditional PG Hydrangea – a plant loved by generations of gardeners, especially in colder parts of the country where mophead hydrangeas don’t grow well.
+This plant is a modern replacement for the traditional PG Hydrangea – a plant loved by generations of gardeners, especially in colder parts of the country where Mophead Hydrangeas don’t grow well.
 The PG Hydrangea is well-loved, but it certainly has its faults.
 The stems flop, and even snap, under the weight of the flowers, seriously detracting from its garden beauty.
-This is not true of the Phantom Hydrangea, which has amazingly sturdy stems, that hold the flowers upright, even though they are often larger than the flowers of the PG Hydrangea.
+None of this is true of the Phantom Hydrangea, which has amazingly sturdy stems that hold the flowers upright, even though they are often larger than the flowers of the PG Hydrangea.
 No more disappointment after months of growth or having to face the laborious task of staking every single stem.

 This is no sales hype – not only did the prestigious Royal Horticultural Society in the UK give the Phantom Hydrangea its prestigious Award of Garden Merit in 2008, it actually voted in 2012 to take away the award given to the PG Hydrangea – so great was the improvement that they basically said there was no point in gardeners even planting the PG Hydrangea anymore.
 That’s right –that old variety has been completely superseded by the improvements seen in the Phantom Hydrangea.